top of page

 4. Don't be afraid to ASK QUESTIONS

 I think sometimes as teachers we may feel afraid to ask questions because we are used to being the one in the room who should know what's going on.
 But you're new to this!
-IF you don't know how to do something or you're not sure, ask someone!
+If you don't know how to do something or you're not sure, ask someone!
 Asking questions is much better than assuming and assuming wrong.

 As a first year teacher there are SO many things you have never done before and you won't know how to do.
 It's okay to not know!
 It's okay to ask questions!
 It's better to learn the right way.
 If you're struggling with something like classroom management, get help!
 Ask a coworker, a friend, admin, or even reach out to someone on social media!